 The College of Educational Studies (CES) employs a distinctively holistic approach to preparing educators for the 21st century.
 Focusing on the interrelated ideals of scholarship, ethical responsibility, personal growth, and a just society, the CES develops teachers, leaders and healthcare providers to be change agents in the larger community.
+It is this challenge to engage the community in a more authentic and sustainable manner that we now focus our new attention towards.

 The College of Educational Studies offers credentials and graduate-level degrees in education, teaching (elementary and secondary), special education, school counseling, school psychology, and communication sciences and disorders.
-The Ph.D. in education offers emphases in cultural and curricular studies, disability studies, and school psychology.
-Undergraduate students can pursue a major in athletic training education or integrated educational studies, or a minor in integrated educational studies or leadership.
+The Ph.D. in education offers emphases in cultural and curricular studies, disability studies, and school psychology with a fourth emphasis being developed in leadership and organizational development.
+New graduate opportunities are being developed for 2012-2013 which will be extended to students from the school counseling and school psychology programs enabling them to pursue licensure in California as a Licensed Professional Clinical Counselor, while the Masters or Arts in Teaching: Music Education will be introduced.
+The Masters of Arts in Education will be redesigned and begin a new focus with a name change to Masters in Leadership Development as part of, a new CES leadership initiative that will allow the enhancement of individual and collective leadership capacity for all CES students and the organizations that they reach.
+Undergraduate students can pursue a major in athletic training education or integrated educational studies, or a minor in kinesiology, integrated educational studies or leadership.
 Lifelong scholarship is strongly valued in the CES, so that students at all levels are encouraged and supported in their academic development.

 Faculty in the credential programs believe it is important that future teachers are capable of, and committed to, conscientious participation in the ongoing improvement of public education.
-CES graduate programs cultivate critical scholarship, a student-centered ideology, and a collaborative spirit of commitment to a moral, ethical and democratic society.
+CES programs cultivate critical scholarship, a student-centered ideology, and a collaborative spirit of commitment to a moral, ethical and democratic society.
 The Ph.D. program prepares public intellectuals to be future stewards of the discipline.

-The CES holds state and national accreditations for their credential programs (California Commission on Teacher Credentialing), their school psychology program (National Association for School Psychologists), and their athletic training education program (Commission on Accreditation for Athletic Training Education).
-Launched in 2009, the communication sciences and disorders program holds entry-level accreditation with the

-Council on Academic Accreditation in Audiology and Speech-Language Pathology.
-The CES is pursuing national accreditation by the Teacher Education Accreditation Council with a formal assessment and visit scheduled for February 2011.
+The CES holds state and national accreditations for their credential programs (California Commission on Teacher Credentialing), their school psychology program (National Association for School Psychologists), their athletic training education program (Commission on Accreditation for Athletic Training Education), their communication sciences and disorders program (Council on Academic Accreditation in Audiology and Speech-Language Pathology) and their most recent national accreditation by TEAC (Teacher Education Accreditation Council).

 The CES faculty is nationally and internationally recognized through their participation in academic journals, symposia, conferences, and academic collaborations throughout the country and the world.
-The faculty and students are actively engaged in projects in twelve countries around the world.
+The faculty and students are actively engaged in projects in at least twelve countries around the world.
 This prestigious recognition is counterbalanced with a methodology and a philosophy of compassionate and personalized education.
 Each CES student enjoys the personal mentorship of faculty committed to educating the whole person toward his or her fullest potential.